 The community-supported agriculture model of selling produce, meat, flowers or other farm products has been around long enough at this point that it can be hard for new farmers in certain markets to sell shares.
 Customers have tried it or have already found “their farm” and plan to stay with it.

 Don’t be discouraged, however.
 There is still a ton of interest in CSA-style products from customers who increasingly want to know where their food comes from.
-I have put together a few options for anyone interested in starting a CSA or who’s having a hard time selling their existing one.
+I have put together a few options for anyone interested in starting a CSA or who’s having a hard time finding members for their existing one.

 1. Visit the Suburbs